-When you install the Ops CLI, your personal Team will be created.
+When building you will probably be working in your personal Team.
 If you’re not sharing your Op, you can skip this step.
-However, if you are developing an Op to share with one or many groups, you can quickly create a new Team with the ops team:create command.
+However, if you are developing an Op to share with one or many groups, you can quickly create a new team with the

 ops build [PATH]

 ops run path/opname